MIS 324 - Intermedidate Web Development Management Fall 2009

 Course Objectives

-You will practice your ASP.NET skills by building an on-line music store (XML Music) that uses Amazon web services to display product information.
+You will practice your ASP.NET skills by building an on-line music store (MVC Music) that uses Amazon web services to display product information.
 By the end of the course you will have a strong foundation in server-side programming, object oriented languages, C#, program architecture, debugging, and Visual Studio.

 Course Prerequisites